 They aren’t just used for furoshiki Christmas wrapping or gift giving.
 In Japan, furoshiki are used to transport and carry items and also many make a furoshiki bento wrap (and not just for sustainable gift wrapping!).

-Watch this interesting video about furoshiki with your kids!
+Watch this interesting quick video about furoshiki with your kids!

 Do you ask for furoshiki back?